Menton, Provence: tourism & sightseeing

 Museums in Menton

-A visit to the small fort on the coast is also recommended - the 17th century fort is now the Jean Cocteau Museum (created by the artist himself) with a good collection of artworks, mosaics and ceramics by the artist.
+In the Jean Cocteau Museum close to the port you can see a good collection of artworks, mosaics and ceramics by the artist: rather eclectic perhaps but indispensable to fans of Cocteau.
 Enthusiasts of Jean Cocteau will also want to visit the Wedding Room in the Town Hall, which the artist decorated with frescoes in the 1950s.

 Other important art museums here include the Museum of Fine Arts, situated in the 18th century Palace des Carnolès and the gallery of contemporary Art is in another impressive building, the Palais de l'Europe.